J3RN/vim-config/README.md

 - Rainbow Parenthesis - Make different sets of parenthesis different colors ( for better understandability, obviously)
 - Elixir - For Elixir support, naturally

+## Custom mappings
+These are some mappings that are included and I find rather convenient

+- CTRL-u (insert mode only) - Converts the entire line to uppercase.
+Handy for defining constants like MAX_CONNECTIONS_ALLOWED (blatantly stolen from ["Learn Vimscript the Hard Way"](http://learnvimscriptthehardway.stevelosh.com))